YouTube Statistics Every Marketer Should Know

 Understanding how large YouTube's audience actually is — and how fast it's growing — sets the foundation for any video marketing strategy.

-YouTube is the second most-visited website globally, trailing only Google Search — SimilarWeb.
+YouTube is the second most-visited website globally, trailing only Google Search (SimilarWeb).
 Marketers who think of YouTube as "just a video platform" underestimate its search engine functionality.

 YouTube Watch Time Statistics

 TV screens are YouTube's fastest-growing viewing surface.
-Over 150 million people in the US now watch YouTube on connected TVs monthly — YouTube Brandcast.
-This shift toward lean-back viewing changes how marketers should think about video length and production quality.
+Over 150 million people in the US now watch YouTube on connected TVs monthly (YouTube Brandcast).

 YouTube Shorts Statistics